 2.2 Additional Services.
 From time to time during the term of this Agreement, a party may request in writing that this Agreement be modified to perform services or provide materials that are not set forth in the Contract Duties but are related to the Contract Duties ("Additional Services").
-The performing party shall secure from the opposite party an authorization in writing for any Additional Services and any equitable adjustment related to such Additional Servicesand shall have no duty to proceed with, the performance of Additional Services until a signed modification and equitable adjustment to the Agreement are made.
+The performing party shall secure from the opposite party an authorization in writing for any Additional Services and any equitable adjustment related to such Additional Services, and shall have no duty to proceed with, the performance of Additional Services until a signed modification and equitable adjustment to the Agreement are made.
 A party proceeding without a written modification shall do so at its risk.
 If Service Contractor performs the requested services without securing written authorization, such services shall be deemed part of the Contract Duties and no additional compensation shall be owed to Service Contractor.
 If performance of Additional Services is required for performance of already existing Contract Duties, approval will not be unreasonably withheld, conditioned or denied.
 All Additional Services performance shall be governed by the terms of this Agreement.

 2.3 In addition to any other method for ordering Contract Duties hereunder, Manager may issue an eCommerce order (which is used solely for electronic ordering through an eCommerce Portal as defined below